TawsTm/ionicBleBeacon/README.md

 # Tips

-To run the developement on an Adnroid Device use command:
+To run the developement on an Android Device use command:

 > ionic cordova run android -l